 By pronouncing first that she had ‘gained’, which lends itself to how we acquire, and similar to how the fruit in the Garden was acquired, this tell-tale sign is compounded by putting acquisition and Self first, as indicated by the phrase “…gained me.”
 Likewise, Cain will put himself first, nor will he use wisdom to self-inspect, and will continue to push himself and his agenda.

 Eve’s afterthought is also questionable, “…with the help of God.”
 God is mentioned second, not first.
 In Eve’s case, she repeats the same mistake as in the Garden, removing God into second standing, and thus plucks the fruit.
-The name Kayin (Kain) also relates to sharpened as a spear, self-centered.
-Acquisition relates to the flesh, for that is the purpose for which we acquire (aggrandize self).
-Cain will admirably demonstrate acquisition, and as we will see later in this series, also greed.
+The name Kayin (Kain) also relates to sharpened as a spear, self-centered, and acquisition relates to the flesh, for that is the purpose for which we acquire (aggrandize self).
+Cain will admirably demonstrate greed and acquisition, and as we will see later in this series.

 A common viewpoint interprets Eve as seeing herself as mankind’s co-creator with God, and thus unwittingly puts herself in a presumptuous position: God is mentioned second, and Cain is attached to gain, or as ‘Eve’s acquisition’.
 This viewpoint seems a harsh indictment of Eve, for Eve would naturally see herself in a co-creator role.
 She can do what Adam cannot do, have babies, and assuredly realizes this unique position.